Home

 First, the scale of the thing, so the rest makes sense.

 A modern distribution center is not a stockroom.
-It is a machine for moving objects, and it runs at a tempo that is hard to picture from outside.
+It is a machine for moving objects, and it runs at a tempo that's hard to picture from outside.
 A single large e-commerce warehouse can hold a hundred thousand kinds of things and ship hundreds of thousands of items in a day, each one going to a different doorstep.
 The work of finding, grabbing, boxing, and shipping all of it is the whole game, and it happens against a clock set by a customer who was promised the package tomorrow.

 None of that is possible by memory or paper.
 The instant the building gets bigger than what one foreman can hold in his head, you need a system that holds the map for everyone.
 That system is the WMS.
 It is the difference between a warehouse and a pile.